Before starting my second career as a financial advisor, I spent 21 years at the Federal Reserve, where my role… Read More

 For far too long, financial planning and wellness resources have only been available to people who are already wealthy.
 Technology is playing a big role in changing that and it’s getting an assist from employers who understand that financially healthy employees are good for business.

 Millions of dollars in employee productivity1 are lost by large employers each year because of the stress over finances suffered by their employees.
-This has led to an increase in the number of employers who offer financial wellness benefits options alongside traditional health and retirement benefits.
+This has led to an increase in the number of employers who offer financial wellness benefits and financial advice for employees alongside traditional health and retirement benefits.

 I was joined on Season 3, Episode 5 of the eMoney original podcast, That Makes Cents, by Farzin Karim, Senior Vice President and Head of Financial Wellness for Fidelity Investments and Ross James, CFP®, AIF®, QPFC, Vice President and Head of Financial Planning for Sentinel Benefits & Financial Group.